Springfield Man Sentenced for Failing to Register as a Sex Offender

-BOSTON – A Springfield man was sentenced today for failing to register as a sex offender.
+BOSTON – A Springfield man was sentenced today in federal court for failing to register as a sex offender.

-Alberto Ayala, 60, was sentenced by U.S. District Court Judge Mark G. Mastroianni to time served (approximately 6.5 months) and five years of supervised release.
-In December 2019, Ayala pleaded guilty to one count of failure to register as a sex offender.
-Ayala was indicted in February 2019, and has been in custody since his arrest on Sept.
-26, 2018, for violating his conditions of parole in another criminal case.
+Ruben Pagan, 50, was sentenced by U.S. District Court Judge Mark G. Mastroianni to two years in prison and 10 years of supervised release.
+In August 2020, Pagan pleaded guilty to one count of failing to register as a sex offender.

-United States Andrew E. Lelling and John Gibbons, United States Marshal for the District of Massachusetts, made the announcement today.
-Assistant U.S. Attorney Alex J. Grant, of Lelling’s Springfield Branch Office, prosecuted the case.
+Acting United States Attorney Nathaniel R. Mendell and John Gibbons, United States Marshal for the District of Massachusetts made the announcement.
+Assistant U.S. Attorney Alex J. Grant of Mendell’s Springfield Branch Office prosecuted the case.

 Project Safe Childhood